FahadAlAraik/rock-paper-scissors-game/README.md

 # rock-paper-scissors
-can you beat this incredibly hard BOT ?
+# Can You Beat This Incredibly Hard BOT ?

+# a simple rock-paper-scissors game developed using jquery